pwbriggs/music-assistant.github.io/docs/player-support/airplay.md

 - Airplay devices are auto detected in Music Assistant, plug and play
 - Airplay devices will play in sync
 - Audio quality is lossless 44.1/16bits PCM and optionally compressed as (lossless) ALAC
-- Any physical control buttons on the device should be  supported as long as flow mode is not enabled
 - The player settings include some basic equaliser settings
 - The player settings allow configuration of stereo pairs of speakers